 Dimensions (LxWxH): 10.25 x 3.25 x 2.75 inches | Weight: 10.6 ounces | Dishwasher Safe: Yes

-What We Like: Affordable, auto-reversing juicing cones, adjustable pulp control, the container doubles as a pitcher
+What We Love: Affordable, auto-reversing juicing cones, adjustable pulp control, the container doubles as a pitcher

-What We Don't Like: Motor not durable enough for long-term everyday use
+What We Don't Love: Motor not durable enough for long-term everyday use

 If you need a juicer for the occasional brunch or large recipe, this affordable option might be for you.
 This compact Black+Decker juicer yields an impressive amount of juice, requires practically no exertion, and isn’t too noisy.